Jagmeet Singh: 2017 leadership election

-Leading from outside Parliament (2017-2019)
+Leading from outside Parliament (2017–2019)

 Singh initially opted to lead the NDP from outside of Parliament.
 He indicated that he preferred to run in a seat where he feels a "genuine connection" rather than any "safe" seat.
 Singh had stated that he would most likely run in Brampton East, which includes the bulk of his old provincial riding, in the 2019 election.
 Soon after his election as leader, Singh named leadership rival Guy Caron as parliamentary leader of the NDP.

-In his first interview following winning the party leadership, Singh expressed doubts on the findings of the 18-month long inquiry led by former Supreme Court justice John Major into the bombing of Air India Flight 182 which left 329 people dead — 268 of them Canadians.
-The inquiry pointed to Talwinder Singh Parmar as the chief terrorist behind the bombing.
-In the same interview and many subsequent ones, Singh was unwilling to denounce extremists within Canadian Sikhs who pay homage to Parmar as a martyr.
-On March 18, 2018, a day after video of Singh speaking a 2015 rally in San Francisco where Jarnail Singh Bhindranwale, often labelled as a terrorist, was honoured as a martyr in a massive poster on the main stage, Singh reversed his position.

-In October 2017, CBC journalist Susan Bonner was criticized for appearing to mistakenly identify Navdeep Bains, a Liberal Cabinet minister, as Singh on Twitter.
-Singh and Bains are both turban-wearing, bearded Sikh men of South Asian descent.
-Bonner later apologized for the misunderstanding and deleted the tweet.